mguertler/ai-journal-analyzer/README.md

 - `--ignore` asks the model to completely omit known noise topics from the report
 - `--tail-lines` keeps only the last N filtered input lines
 - `--chunk-size` controls how many log lines are sent per AI request
+- `--max-parallel` controls how many chunks are analyzed at the same time; default is `1`, and final chunk order is preserved
 - `--max-lines` prevents unexpectedly large and costly runs
 - `--print-input` lets you inspect the filtered input first
 - `--dry-run` collects and counts lines without calling the AI endpoint